United States lighting energy policy

 United States Lighting Energy Policy is moving towards increased efficiency in order to lower greenhouse gas emissions and energy use.
 Lighting efficiency improvements in the United States can be seen through different standards and acts.
 The Energy Independence and Security Act of 2007 laid out changes in lighting legislation for the United States.
 This set up performance standards and the phase-out of incandescent light bulbs in order to require the use of more efficient fluorescent lighting.
 EISA 2007 is an effort to increase lighting efficiency by 25-30%.
 Opposition to EISA 2007 is demonstrated by the Better Use of Light Bulbs Act and the Light Bulb Freedom of Choice Act.
 The efforts to increase lighting efficiency are also demonstrated by the Energy Star program and the increase efficiency goals by 2011 and 2013.
+A ban on the manufacture and sale of most general purpose incandescent bulbs in the U.S. took effect on August 1, 2023.